Damoun/dalenys-guidelines/README.md

 # Rentabiliweb guidlines to work with GitHub ![License badge][license-img]

-Our projects are all under the ISC License, so you can use the LICENSE file in the root of this repos.
+* Our projects are all under the ISC License, so you can use the LICENSE file.

+* Never forget the millipede !

 ```